Connect with others who understand.

 Psoralen + UVA (PUVA) phototherapy involves taking psoralen either topically or orally, followed by a treatment with UVA light.
 Because PUVA has many side effects, it is no longer widely used to treat vitiligo.

-Surgical Procedures
+Surgical Procedures To Treat Vitiligo

-Potential problems with vitiligo surgery include infections, changes in texture of the skin at the donor site, imperfect color matching, hyperpigmentation (skin becoming darker than intended), and failure to treat white patches.
+Potential problems with vitiligo surgery include infections, changes in the texture of the skin at the donor site, imperfect color matching, hyperpigmentation (skin becoming darker than intended), and failure to treat white patches.

-Clinical Trials
+Vitiligo Clinical Trials

 New, experimental treatments for vitiligo are being studied in clinical trials.
 Clinical trials contribute to medical knowledge about vitiligo and may help doctors treat vitiligo more effectively in the future.
-In some clinical trials, participants gain access to the experimental treatment, but in others they do not.
+In some clinical trials, participants gain access to the experimental treatment, but in others, they do not.
 ClinicalTrials.gov is a good place to look for clinical trials related to vitiligo.

 Complementary or Alternative Treatments